Background - the original 1952 truck wheels and tyres -

 States at the time and I took the tyres to my shipping agent in Pomona California.
 They came to the UK in a container

-with my new transmission and a set of spare doors.
+spare doors.
 Otherwise it would be necessary to use one of those companies

 who will buy goods for you and ship them but they are expensive.
 Also they may not have a "by Sea" option.